PEANUT LINE TRAIL FEASIBILITY STUDY

 This feasibility study sets the foundational groundwork necessary to pursue final design and engineering funding, as well as capital funding to construct the trail.
 This study will offer concept-level designs and examples of path cross sections.
 Additionally, the study will recommend intersection treatments where the trail would cross streets in the future.
 The Feasibility Study can then be used to apply for future grant funding to support the community’s vision for the trail.

-At the end of this process, GObike will produce a public feasibility study that includes the following:
+GObike has produced a DRAFT public feasibility study that includes the following:

 Overview of Existing Conditions